Tools4everBV/HelloID-Conn-Prov-Target-WinkWaves/README.md

 ### Correlation on `userName`

 The correlation for this connector is based on the `userName` since the `externalId` is not available.

+When filtering by username, no results are returned if the account is disabled (active: false).
+However, querying directly by id does return the account.
+This is problematic because, when creating a user, we first check whether an account already exists—regardless of whether it is enabled or disabled.

+As a result, a new account is always created, even if an inactive one already exists.
+This leads to issues with uniqueness constraints on email or username, which can eventually cause data pollution and trigger errors that will need to be resolved manually.

 ### Retrieving accounts based on `id`